Olaf Offerdahl: Time as a provost

 Offerdahl worked under Bishop JO Smit as a provost.
 The bishop's leadership was poor, resulting in destructive conflict.
 Despite the turmoil Offerdahl was seen as trustworthy and doing his best.
 His reputation as a good leader undoubtedly led to his consideration for bishop.

 Celebration of the 900th anniversary St. Olaf winning the Battle of Stiklestad

 It is believed that celebrating the introduction of Christianity into Norway's 900th anniversary played a major role in Offerdahl's appointment as bishop.
-They need a well-liked leader who spoke Norwegian.

 Offerdalh made the controversial decision to not allow the Catholic Church of Norway to celebrate the introduction of Christianity to Norway with the Church of Norway, rather he insisted upon a separate celebrations for Catholics.
 It was his view that the introduction of Catholic Christianity was the purpose of the celebration and did not want to mingle it with the views of the Church of Norway.
 On the committee who helped prepare the Catholic celebrations were authors Lars Eskeland and Sigrid Undset, the latter of which compared Offerdahl to medieval episcopal figures.